If you’re an indie author, you’re also in the business of book marketing. Did you know that?

 Once you’re there, you’ll see this screen:

-Once you’re there just start typing in your keywords into the search bar, as you start to do this Amazon’s intuitive search will begin to drop down suggestions.
-Now, not every suggestion will be a good one that you’ll want to use, but this gives you a great place to start.
+Once you’re there just start typing in your keywords into the search bar.
+As you start to do this Amazon’s intuitive search will begin to drop down suggestions.
+Now, not every suggestion will be a good one that you’ll want to use.
+However, this gives you a great place to start.

 As you refine your keywords, you’ll want your keyword string to follow these guidelines: